shley92822212/Basic-Question-Processer/README.md

 # Basic-Question-Processer
-A program that is designed to answer basic questions relating to an example database of references and units
+A program that is designed to interpret and answer basic questions relating to an example database of references and units

 Execution example: